-Day for Dusk Grade Advice (1 reply and 2 comments)
+Day for Dusk Grade Advice (2 replies and 3 comments)

 I'm grading my short film and before I create a DCP and head to the theater to test, I'm hoping for some advice from those with more experience in such a grade, and what will translate well.
 I have two PDFs on Google Drive linked below, the first explains my intent, how the footage was shot, and on what, and the process I went through to get from the original to the graded footage.
 The second PDF contains additional graded frames from the movie to represent different lighting throughout.
 The entire short film (8 mins) has the same grade/look.